Tharaae/react-neighbourhood-map/README.md

 * When the _Tell me more_ link in the place info window is clicked, a modal window opens including further details about the place (name, address, a bigger photo, a description of the park obtained from Wikipedia and a link to the Wikipedia page of this park). **Wikipedia APIs** are used for this functionality.

+_Note that:_
+* For few places, no image is available.
+In that case, image placeholder is used instead.
+* Also for some places, no Wikipedia data retrieved.
+In that case, a descriptive message is displayed.

 ## How to run the App

 ### To run the app as development build: